charlie-gibson/sph-to-mesa/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-# Expectations, Limitations Further MESA Analysis
+# Expectations, Limitations, and Further MESA Analysis
 1. The entropy file format might have an effect on the star's ability to converge down to a model.
 MESA's EOS tables work best when providing it a density and temperature (DT) pair.
 Otherwise, it will determine the temperature or density from another subroutine.
 If you are observing a star that is not in hydrostatic equilibrium, you may find that it is easiest to use a DT pair for your analysis
 2. In your MESA inlist, you want to make sure that you include several variables in various settings: